lsst/dp0-2_lsst_io/tutorials-examples/cmdline-beginner-ES.rst

 ..
 Optional: For a demonstration of the Firefly interactive interface, work through !!!"03b Image Display with Firefly" of the :ref:`DP0-2-Tutorials-Notebooks`.!!!{referenciaremos a una futura versión traducida o al que ahora está en ingles?}

 7.3.
-Cuando estés listo, salir de python para regresar a la linea de comando normal.
+Cuando estés listo, salir de python para regresar a la línea de comando normal.

 ..
 7.3.
 When you're done, exit python to return to the regular command line.